kaciexx/FFXIV_Vibe_Plugin/Packs/README.md

 **DOWNLOAD**: [YN Vibe Triggers](./YN_Vibe_Triggers.zip)

-## YN Vibe pack HEALERS
+## YN Vibe pack (NON-PATREON)
 **Description**
+Triggers pack created by YN VIBE MAN and has exactly 10 triggers to be used with the free version of FVP.
-Triggers pack created by YN VIBE MAN.
-There are currently triggers for the following healer professions:
+There are currently triggers for the following professions:

 - White Mage
 - Red Mage